NadaAdem/ELection_Python_CSVfile/README.md

 Percentage of votes each candidate won
 The winner of the election based on popular vote

+### Votes were cast in this congressional election
 - Total Votes Cast in this congressional election was 369,711
 ###  Each county and its total vote count are saved in the election_results.txt file.
 - Jefferson county has 10.5% total percentage with a total votes of 38,855